 3. After the Reset passcode action has started, you can follow its progress by opening the Action log view from the Management menu.
 The view shows the status of the performed security actions.
 You can also follow the progress from the action log of the device page.

-4. After the device passcode has been reset and the device locked, the generated passcode is sent via email, needs to be entered to continue to use the device.
+4. After the device passcode has been reset and the device locked, the generated passcode is sent via email or can be viewed viewable under the device page's Main tab.
+The passcode needs to be entered into the device to continue to use it.

 Previous Article: